Dopex - Project Breakdown | Revelo Intel

 With v2, Dopex reinforces its vision to make rDPX the rebate token of the Dopex ecosystem.
 V2 achieves this by introducing a decaying bondable rDPX, dbrDPX, a system that is meant to compensate for the losses of option writers.

-When Options writers underwrite Options that end up ITM, their deposits are used to compensate the buyers of those Options.
-While Options writers are compensated for the risk they are taking by earning a Premium, they can still incur losses that are not compensated by the protocol.
+When options writers underwrite options that end up ITM, their deposits are used to compensate the buyers of those options.
+While options writers are compensated for the risk they are taking by earning a premium, they can still incur losses that are not compensated by the protocol.

 The option writer rebate system has the objective of using dbrDPX to compensate for writer losses.
 Rebates will be distributed as a variable percentage of writer losses with a predefined maximum cap.